hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 ### Factors

 A **factor** is a vector that can contain only predefined values, and is used to **store categorical data**.
-Factors are built on top of integer vectors using two attributes: the class(), “factor”, which makes them behave differently from regular integer vectors, and the levels(), which defines the set of allowed categories/factor levels.
-To create a factor vector we use the `factor()` function.
+Each unique category is referred to as a **factor level**.
+Factors are built on top of integer vectors such that each factor level is assigned an integer value.
+Let's create a factor vector and explore a bit more.

 ![factors](../img/factors_sm.png)

-Lets start by creating a character vector describing three different levels of expression:
+We'll start by creating a character vector describing three different levels of expression:

 	expression <- c("low", "high", "medium", "high", "low", "medium", "high")

-Now we can convert this character vector into a *factor*:
+Now we can convert this character vector into a *factor* using the `factor()` function:

 	expression <- factor(expresssion)